rexcontrols/REXexamples/Function_blocks_Standard/REXLANG_Minimal_Example/README.md

-Minimal example for the REXLANG function block
+﻿Minimal example for the REXLANG function block
 ==============================================

 This folder contains the source files demonstrating the use of the REXLANG